-We are providing communities with access to clean water and sanitation and vaccinating children against preventable diseases.
+With the help of child sponsors, we are providing communities with access to clean water and sanitation and vaccinating children against preventable diseases.
 Health education is a critical part of this work - we're teaching mothers how to prevent and treat childhood illnesses, educating children and mothers about nutrition and raising community awareness about HIV and AIDS.

 Children deserve a quality education.
 We're building and equipping schools, training teachers and providing learning materials.

 We're supporting adult learning, too, through vocational training and literacy classes so that men and women can better provide for their children.